 Selecting a Prospective Parliamentary Candidate is a major opportunity for both Local Parties and Approved Candidates to build a great head of steam going into the next General Election campaign.

 Open selections have now re-started and you can go ahead when you are ready, providing that you have the agreement of your Regional Candidates' Chair and that a Returning Officer is available.
-However, there are a number of steps to complete before the selection can begin, which you can read about below:
+However, there are a number of steps to complete before the selection can begin, which you can read about below.

-In order to shorten the overall process, begin thinking about who from the local party could make up the Shortlisting Committee.
-This panel (normally around 5 members) draws up the minimum selection criteria and checks all applications received for the seat to guarantee that they meet such in order to be put forward to an all member hustings further down the line.
-Specialized training is needed, which can be delivered by any Returning Offier even if they live within the local party area) To set this up, do get in touch with your Regional Candidates’ Chair or the Candidates' team.
+It’s a good idea to start thinking about who from the local party could make up the Shortlisting Committee.
+This panel (normally around 5 members) draws up the minimum selection criteria, checks all applications received, interviews applicants and sets any other appropriate tests before drawing up the shortlist of candidates who can campaign for selection.
+Special training is needed, which can be delivered by an experienced Returning Officer (even if they live within the local party area) To set this up, do get in touch with your Regional Candidates’ Chair or the Candidates' team.

-Compacts were introduced to allow local parties and candidates to agree goals and the workload undertaken by both.
-Of course every seat will have very different aims, needs and opportunities, but for an idea of the content which you could include then please take a look at this page which explains the Compact in greater detail.
+Compacts have been introduced to allow local parties and candidates to set expectations, agree goals and outline the workload to be undertaken by both.
+Every seat will have different aims, needs and opportunities, but for an idea of the content which you could include and for draft templates then please take a look here.